labbati/pgdump2s3/README.md

 `AWS_S3_BUCKET` [Required]: the aws bucket name.

 `AWS_CLI_OPTIONS` [Default: ``]: Optional aws cli parameters for the `cp` command.
 E.g. use this to setup encryption.
-See a list o [valid values from cli docs](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html).
+See a list of [valid values from cli docs](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html).

 ## Usage in docker

-Example: using psdump2s3 to backup a database from a server in the current machine.
+Example: using pqdump2s3 to backup a database from a server in the current machine.

 ```
 docker run --rm \